-- > This then is the second element of a model learning process, providing or setting performance goals. - ➤ How might the coach help the player reach this goal?
-[Allow time for responses such as "provide instruction" or "model free throw shooting" or "teach him/her how to shoot better," then click to show next line of slide.] - Initial teaching or modeling, then, is the next element of a model learning process. - ➤ Once the coach teaches or models, what should happen next?
-[Allow time for responses such as "practice" or "the player tries to do what the coach has shown her/him" or "the player gives it a try," then click to show next line of slide.] - So far we have preassessment, establishing performance goals, teaching or modeling, and initial tries or practice.
+- ➤ This then is the second element of a model learning process, providing or setting performance goals.
+Coaches that are effective ensure that everyone has clarity about the desired performance results. - ➤ How might the coach help the player reach this goal?
+[Allow time for responses such as "provide instruction" or "model free throw shooting" or "teach him/her how to shoot better," then click to show next line of slide.] - ➤ Initial teaching or modeling, then, is the next element of a model learning process.
+In striving for exemplary performance, the learner must know what exemplary performance looks like. - Once the coach teaches or models, what should happen next?
+[Allow time for responses such as "practice" or "the player tries to do what the coach has shown her/him" or "the player gives it a try," then click to show next line of slide.]
+Design practice and assess progress backward from the ultimate transfer demands while providing multiple opportunities to learn and apply the same skill in context. - So far we have pre-assessment, establishing performance goals, teaching or modeling, and initial tries or practice.
 What's the next step in the process?
 [Allow time for responses such as "coach shows the player what s/he's doing right and what s/he's doing wrong" or "coach gives feedback".]